We are a specialist treatment centre for adult cystic fibrosis (CF) patients and we currently look after approximately 130 patients.

 If you become unwell in between clinic appointments you should contact the specialist nurses during office hours on 01276 604597 or 01276 522619.
 Alternatively, you can call the ward directly on 01276 526661 or 01276 522410.

-If you become unwell out of office hours please call the unit to inform us but attend the emergency department (ED or A&E).
-Please inform the staff in ED that you are a CF patient and ask them to contact one of the CF Team.
+If you become unwell out of office hours please call the unit to inform us but attend Accident and Emergency as you will be seen by a doctor there.
+Please inform the staff in Accident and Emergency that you are a CF patient and ask them to contact one of the CF Team.